timdrysdale/agg/README.md

 1. Stream: an aggregrate of messages that are sourced from one or more feeds (e.g. audio and video from a camera)
 2. Destination: an endpoint that sources/sinks the messages in a stream (e.g. a data relay for a combined audio/video feed)

-Note that streams can work in reverse, where an incoming message from a destination is broadcast to each endpoint that provides a feed
+Note that streams can NOT work in reverse; i.e. incoming messages from the stream destination are NOT distributed to subClients.

 ## Operation